YanSong97/MAgent-demo/README.md

 * Independent-Q learning  (IL): individual DQN for each single agent
 * Parameter-sharing Q learning  (PS): one DQN for agents in the same team
-* MADDPG: We exclude MADDPG/MAAC as baselines, as the framework of centralized critic cannot deal with the varying number of agents for the battle.
+* MADDPG: Hard to train, especially in discrete action case; the number of agents varies during rollout which can also cause troubles

 ### Comparing success rate: (success when either team is eliminated)